Certificate of Occupancy for LLCs in the District of Columbia

-If you plan to use your home for another type of business purpose (and your home complies with the Home Occupation Permit regulations), then you must apply for a Home Occupation Permit instead.
+If you plan to use your home for another type of business purpose, then you must apply for a Home Occupation Permit instead.
 If you’re not eligible for a Home Occupation Permit, then you can’t operate your proposed business from your DC home.
 You must rent office space instead.

 Do I need a Certificate of Occupancy if my business is a tenant in an office building?

 You don’t need to apply for your own Certificate of Occupancy if the existing owner:

 - that Certificate of Occupancy allows for your business to operate in the space.